awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-dev-endpoint.md

 + `WorkerType` – UTF\-8 string \(valid values: `Standard=""` \| `G.1X=""` \| `G.2X=""`\)\.

   The type of predefined worker that is allocated to the development endpoint\.
 May be a value of Standard, G\.1X, or G\.2X\.
++ `GlueVersion` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Custom string pattern #13](aws-glue-api-common.md#regex_13)\.

+  Glue version determines the versions of Apache Spark and Python that AWS Glue supports\.
+The Python version indicates the version supported for running your ETL scripts on development endpoints\.
 + `NumberOfWorkers` – Number \(integer\)\.

   The number of workers of a defined `workerType` that are allocated to the development endpoint\.